 The Kruger National Park is the best place in the world.

 There is honestly no place like the Kruger National Park.
 We visit every year without fail and each year is always better than the previous.
-We see more spectacular sightings and we make more magical memories and we fall more in love with the best place on earth.
+We see more spectacular sightings, we make more magical memories and we fall more in love with the best place on earth.

 I am going to share with you some simple tips for visiting and self driving the Kruger National Park that we have gathered over time.
 Surely visiting every year for the past 10 years warrants some amazing tips!
 These tips are aimed at any one visiting the park be it for the first time or if you’re a regular like us.

 TIPS FOR VISITING KRUGER …

 Make sure you are excited!

 The excitement is real!
 As soon as you drive through a main gate and into the park you don’t know what animal will welcome you.
 This is our favourite part because it is just so exciting!
 As we drive in we all start guessing what will appear first from the bush or is waiting for us on the road.
 Be it in an elephant or even a lion.
 We’ve once driven in and not even a kilometre of driving we saw cheetah.
 So this is why you have to make sure you are extra excited!

 Be prepared to sit for hours in the car

 You are going to be driving for hours at a time so be prepared to sit for hours in the car.
 You’ll wake up to be the first out the gate in the morning as this is the best time for sightings, then you’ll drive and drive and drive.
 I do recommend going back to your camp for a midday nap and lunch because firstly, the animals are normally less active at this time, and secondly, to freshen up before your afternoon drive.